Online students/Faculties can connect to redressal officer via mail and phone.

 This is one of the foremost things expected from an operations manager.
 They have to maintain the quality of the raw materials, machinery, manufacturing procedures, packaging, delivery processes, and the finished product.
 All these parts are like gears that work together, so a fault in any of them can bring the operations down.
 Therefore, an operations manager needs to have a strong hold over the quality standards of the products.

 The operations manager has to create uniformity in all the processes, so they can be implemented at other manufacturing units.
 This will ensure the product is of the same quality standard in all manufacturing units and there is no disparity.
 This is for the benefit of the customers and for the products to attain quality hallmarks and ratings.
-An eye of quality is one of the key skills for an operations manager.
+An eye for quality is one of the key skills for an operations manager.

 The operations manager is one of the most important and respected positions in the manufacturing business.
 Their work is integral to the success and growth of a company.
 If you are considering this as a career, you need to have the above-mentioned skills to be an effective operations manager.
 You can also attain these skills through an excellent MBA in operations management course.
 So, you should consider getting this professional degree.